LWVPullman/LeagueWebsite/docs/_pages/about/about_us_leadership.md

 **Treasurer:**  Kat Odell

 We have a **“Board of the Whole”** so all league members are welcome to attend Board Meetings.
 Board Meetings will be held on the 2nd Saturday of each month from 9:30 – 11:30 PM, September – May.
-The location will be Neill’s Coffee Shop on Main St. in Pullman.
+The location will be Neill’s Coffee Shop on Main St. in Pullman unless stated otherwise.
 The Board Meeting dates are: 9/14, 10/12, 11/9, 12/14, 1/11, 2/8, 3/8, 4/12, and 5/10.
 Non-members may attend if interested and should contact the league by sending an email to [lwvpull@yahoo.com](mailto:lwvpull@yahoo.com) for meeting information.